Village Day – Saturday 26 June

 How do I get there?

 Village Day is held on the Jubilee playing field.
-See map above for directions and the parade route.
+The parade route will start at the School (not the Church this year!)

 What time does it start?